Small town evacuated after oil train derails in North Dakota

 Furman also noted that before the domestic shale oil boom, railcars carrying crude were typically interspersed with others carrying non-flammable cargoes in mixed-freight trains, similar to the way more flammable liquid petroleum gases (LPG) are currently moved via rail.

-LPGs move in stronger pressurized railcars long designed to withstand derailments – and if they do rupture, they are not part of an LPG-only train that could lead to more explosions.
+And LPGs move in stronger pressurized railcars long designed to withstand derailments – and if they do rupture, they aren’t part of an LPG-only train that could lead to more explosions.

 Crude-only unit trains emerged from vastly increased U.S. production and use railcars that were not intended to move flammable liquids in such high concentrations, he said.